worldstudio/worldstudio.github.io/_theme/incarceration.md

   civil rights issue.
 In a time of deep ideological divides, the fight for justice is more urgent than ever.
 left_p_html: >-
-  <p>And it starts in local jails in nearly every community, where millions of
+  <p>&nbsp;</p><p>And it starts in local jails in nearly every community, where
-  men and women &ndash; who are presumed innocent -&nbsp; are locked up over the course of a year.
+  millions of men and women &nbsp;&ndash; who are presumed innocent &ndash;&nbsp; are locked up over the course of a year.
 Most are behind bars for minor offenses, and held because they are simply too poor to post bail.
   Runaway use of incarceration dehumanizes people, and targets and damages already marginalized communities &ndash; people who are poor, people of color, people with mental illness.</p>
 right_p_html: >-
   <p>The need to reform our criminal justice system remains a point of agreement
   among public leaders of red and blue states alike, as well as the local